 Steak with potatoes, vegetables and gravy

 Based on a maintenance level of 600g of carbohydrate this plan would provide 500, without any other manipulation the cyclist is consuming 400 calories less, but is optimising their training performance and recovery.

 This type of plan where carbohydrate consumption is focused optimises fat loss while maintaining lean mass and optimum performance.
 An athlete does not require a radical reduction; in this case 16% of carbohydrate intake, protein and fat intake has been left untouched in terms of totals.
 However, the diet does focus on providing the nutrition support that hard training demands, and supporting the general health and well being of the athlete.

-An athlete’s diet does not need to be restrictive, instead it should have a variety of foods, rich in vegetables and fruits, utilising lean protein sources and fish at least twice a week.
+An athlete’s diet does not need to be restrictive, instead it should have a variety of foods, rich in vegetables and fruits, utilising lean protein sources and oily fish at least twice a week.
 The main difference between the athlete and the sedentary individual is their total calorie intake, which is significantly higher.
-Hard training and recovery from it requires both fuel and raw materials to keep the athlete performing at their best.
+Hard training and recovery requires both fuel and raw materials to keep the athlete performing at their best.
 Therefore, an athlete’s diet needs to incorporate a wide range of foods.

 Get this right and there will be no need for multi vitamins, no need to feel tired and lethargic and no need to see a drop in performance while getting leaner.